-How much money you get for TANF in Georgia largely depends upon your family’s income and size.
-Georgia pays a maximum of $280 a month to a family of three with a gross income below $784 a month and countable assets of less than $1,000.
+For example, Georgia pays a maximum of $280 a month to a family of three with an income below $784 a month and countable assets of less than $1,000.

-How do you qualify for TANF in Georgia? #
+How do I apply for TANF in Georgia? #

 You may also apply online at Georgia Gateway — the new self-service portal to apply for Georgia’s public assistance programs, including TANF.